askmike/gekko/docs/internals/server_api.md

 When you run `node gekko --ui` it will automatically start a server.
 You can also do this manually by running:

-    cd web
+    cd gekko/web
     node server

-The server will now run on the port configured in `gekko/web/vue/public/UIConfig.js` (under api.host.port).
+The server will now run on the host/port configured in `gekko/web/vue/public/UIConfig.js` (under api.host).

 ## REST API